astral-sh/uv/docs/getting-started/installation.md

     echo 'eval "$(uv generate-shell-completion zsh)"' >> ~/.zshrc echo 'uv generate-shell-completion fish | source' >> ~/.config/fish/config.fish echo 'eval (uv generate-shell-completion elvish | slurp)' >> ~/.elvish/rc.elv
+    # If you are using fish shell you can add the completion to a file in the completions folder, like this:
+    uv generate-shell-completion fish > ~/.config/fish/completions/uv.fish
     ```

 === "Windows"